 Slot 8 in the MX960 chassis is a dual-purpose slot, and supports either an SCBE3-MX or an MPC.
 When the SCBE3-MX/Routing Engine are plugged into slot 8, the Routing Engine is powered down and does not provide any control functionality for the board or the MX960.
 The fabric-only LED on the card faceplate will be lit when an SCBE3-MX/Routing Engine assembly is plugged into slot 8.

-Once redundancy is configured, the master SCBE3-MX controls the chassis.
+Once redundancy is configured, the primary SCBE3-MX controls the chassis.

-Graceful upgrades can be achieved on a non-master redundant SCBE3-MX.
+Graceful upgrades can be achieved on a non-primary redundant SCBE3-MX.

-In a redundant configuration, the non-master redundant Routing Engine can be removed or installed without affecting the switching plane functionality on the SCBE3-MX in which it resides.
+In a redundant configuration, the non-primary redundant Routing Engine can be removed or installed without affecting the switching plane functionality on the SCBE3-MX in which it resides.

 In a non-redundant configuration, all six fabric planes will be in Active mode for increased fabric bandwidth.